transientlunatic/elk/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Elk: A Waveform Catalogie Tool could always use more documentation, whether as part of the
+Elk  could always use more documentation, whether as part of the
-official Elk: A Waveform Catalogie Tool docs, in docstrings, or even on the web in blog posts,
+official Elk docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback